-Please find below the first conferences confirmed.
+Please find below the conferences.

 More keynotes, panels, and case studies will be announced soon.